marten-seemann/draft-seemann-quic-address-discovery/draft-seemann-quic-address-discovery.md

 # Frames

 This extension defines three frames.
-These frames MUST only appear in the application data packet number frames.
-They are "probing frames" as defined in
-{{Section 9.1 of RFC9000}}, which allows sending these frames when probing a new path without moving to that path.
+These frames MUST only appear in the application data packet number space.
+These frames are "probing frames" as defined in {{Section 9.1 of RFC9000}}, which allows sending these frames when probing a new path without migrating to that path.

 ## REQUEST_ADDRESS